Wiki · Person · Last reviewed June 24, 2026

 Terry Winograd

-Terry Winograd is a Stanford computer scientist known for SHRDLU, one of the classic early natural-language understanding systems, and for later work in human-computer interaction, design, language/action theory, and the critique of narrow symbolic accounts of intelligence.
+Terry Winograd is a Stanford computer scientist known for SHRDLU, one of the classic early natural-language understanding systems, and for later work in human-computer interaction, design, language/action theory, professional responsibility, and critiques of narrow accounts of machine understanding.

 Snapshot